Breaking the HISCO Barrier: Automatic Occupational Standardization with OccCANINE: Motivation

-The primary barrier to overcome is that previous methods are either slow, inaccurate, lack scalability or do not generalize effectively across different data sources.
-Our solution addresses all of this.
-We teach a language model to understand occupational descriptions as a person would.
-We finetune a preexisting language model on 14 million observations.
-As such we end up with a model, which inherently captures the occupational meaning of inputted strings.
-That means, that we can input occupational descriptions with typos, spelling mistakes, etc. The model then (similarly to chatGPT but smaller) draws on vast knowledge of language and similarity (within and across the languages it is trained on) to output the appropriate HISCO code.
-In effect all the steps described in section 2.1. are replaced by one step.
-The input consists of a raw occupational description and a language as context.
-HISCO are provided as outputs (see figure \ref{fig:concept}).
-This approach has the following advantages:
+The primary barrier is that prior solutions treat occupational coding as surface-level string matching rather than semantic understanding.
+This root problem makes them slow, inaccurate, unscalable, and unable to generalize across different data sources.
+Our solution breaks this barrier by treating occupational coding as an end-to-end prediction problem.
+We train a small language model to understand occupational descriptions as a person would.
+Specifically, we finetune a preexisting language model on 15.8 million pairs of occupational descriptions and HISCO codes.
+The resulting model inherently captures the occupational meaning of descriptions, allowing it to process inputs with typos, spelling mistakes, or other irregularities.
+The model then (similar in spirit to ChatGPT, but smaller) draws on its multilingual knowledge of language and similarity to output the appropriate HISCO code(s).
+In effect, all the steps described in Section~\ref{sec: motivation-problem} are reduced to a single step: the input is a raw occupational description (and optionally a language), and the output is the relevant HISCO code(s).
+Figure~\ref{fig:concept} illustrates our approach at a high level, which has the following advantages:

-\begin{enumerate} \item It requires no string cleaning.
-The text as transcribed is fed directly into the model. \item It is as accurate if not more accurate than a human labeller. \item The model has a general understanding of historical occupations, which means it generalises well to other settings with little or no fine-tuning. \item It is fully replicable.
-Given the same inputs, OccCANINE will always deliver the same HISCO codes.
-Replicability has innate scientific value but it also reduces the humanly introduced variance and resultant attenuation bias in downstream analysis. \end{enumerate}
+\begin{enumerate} \item No need for string cleaning: the text as transcribed can be fed directly into the model. \item Accuracy comparable to, or greater than, that of a human labeler. \item A general understanding of historical occupations, enabling the model to generalize well to other HISCO coding contexts with little or no fine-tuning. \item Full replicability: given the same inputs, \textit{OccCANINE} will always deliver the same HISCO codes.
+Replicability has intrinsic scientific value and also reduces variance introduced by human coders. \end{enumerate}